sukykaur/AzureGDPR/DWoverview.md

 This solution deploys an [SQL Data Warehouse](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-overview-what-is), which is an Enterprise Data Warehouse (EDW) that leverages Massively Parallel Processing (MPP) to quickly run complex queries across petabytes of data, allowing users to efficiently identify personal data.
 Users can use simple polybase T-SQL queries to import big data into the SQL Data Warehouse and utilize the power of MPP to run high-performance analytics.

-Azure Active Directory (AAD) enables administrators to search for user data, and then edit data associated with a user account.
+The Azure Active Directory (AAD) deployed in this solution enables administrators to search for user data, and then edit data associated with a user account.
-Using SQL queries, Microsoft customers can correct inaccurate or incomplete data hosted in Azure SQL Database.
+Furthermore, by using SQL queries, Microsoft customers can correct inaccurate or incomplete data hosted in Azure SQL Database.

 ### Manage
 The goal of the second step is to govern how personal data is used and accessed within the organization.

+Azure enables customers to export their data at any time, without seeking approval from Microsoft.
+For example, customers can export a virtual machine (VM) in a virtual hard disk (VHD) and AAD enables customers to export data associated with AAD accounts in a .csv file.
+Using SQL queries, Microsoft customers can identify and then export personal data hosted in Azure SQL Database.
+The [Extended Properties](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) feature can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated personal data.
+[Row-Level Security](https://docs.microsoft.com/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.

 #### Identity Management
 The following technologies provide capabilities to manage access to personal data in the Azure environment: